PMP® Exam Questions - The Complete Guide

 A good place to start is Table 7-1 Earned Value Calculations Summary Table on page 267 of the PMBOK® Guide.
 In addition to mastering the formula and how it is used, also focus on the last column “Interpretation of Results” as it will help you to answer the Interpretational PMP Exam questions.

 According to the PMBOK® Guide, a technique is “a defined systematic procedure employed by a human resource to perform an activity to produce a product or result or deliver a service, and that may employ one or more tools.”

 Almost every project management process in the PMBOK® Guide has a corresponding PMP exam technique.
 Therefore, you will likely encounter a PMP exam question that tests your understanding of a specific technique.
-It may be knowledge based where you can demonstrate your understanding of what a technique is used for, however, the PMP exam question can also test your understanding of how a technique is applied.
-For example, in the Project Time Management knowledge area, you should know how to read and interpret a network diagram.
+It may be knowledge-based where you can demonstrate your understanding of what a technique is used for.
+However, the PMP exam question can also test your understanding of how a technique is applied.
+For example, in the Project Schedule Management knowledge area, you should know how to read and interpret a network diagram.
 You may be asked to do a forward pass or backward pass to demonstrate your understanding of the critical path method.

 Do you know this technique for your PMP Exam?

 Sally has a status meeting scheduled with her project’s sponsor.
 The project sponsor has asked Sally to report on the minimum project duration based on what is known so far.
 Below is the network diagram of the planned activities in Sally’s project.

 Which of the following durations should Sally report to the project sponsor?

 A. 6 days

 C. 22 days